brycewray/astro-site-legacy/src/pages/posts/2022/03/using-dart-sass-hugo.md

 ---

 <YellowBox>
-**Update, 2022-03-09**: Things changed dramatically the day after I originally wrote this, so there's a [sequel](/posts/2022/03/using-dart-sass-hugo-sequel/) you'll definitely want to read after this one.
+<strong>Update, 2022-03-09</strong>: Things changed dramatically the day after I originally wrote this, so there’s a <a href="/posts/2022/03/using-dart-sass-hugo-sequel/">sequel</a> you’ll definitely want to read after this one.
 </YellowBox>

 <Disclaimer />